 Used printer cartridges are collected for remanufacturing and the proceeds are utilized to plant trees on University campuses.

 Amy Kadrie is the University of Rochester's recycling coordinator.
 Amy has a B.S. in Environmental Science from Syracuse University.
-Prior to joining the U of R, she was a compliance officer/environmental specialist with the North Carolina Dept. of Environment and Natural Resources.
-Amy may be contacted by cell at 585.362.5739 or by email at email@example.com.
+Prior to joining the University of Rochester, she was a compliance officer/environmental specialist with the North Carolina Dept. of Environment and Natural Resources.
+Amy may be contacted by cell at 585.362.5739 or by email at firstname.lastname@example.org.

 All undeliverable third class mail addressed to former students or employees is recycled through an outside contractor.